WongWingKeng/GettingandCleaningData/README.md

 - **`tidy_alldata.txt`** : The initial cleaned data from the original data set using run_analysis.R.
 This file contains only the extraction of all the Mean and Standard Deviation measurements from the source data set.

 - **`tidy_averaged_bySubjectActivity.txt`** : The second cleaned data set from using run_analysis.R.
-This file contains the averaged of each measurements grouped by  Subject and Activity of the first "tidy_alldata.txt" data set.
+This file contains the averaged value of each measurement grouped by Subject and Activity of the first "tidy_alldata.txt" data set.

 - **`CodeBook.md`** : The CodeBook provides description to the source data structure, data transformation process from raw to cleaned data and the data variables information (Data Dictionary).